 Bonus Tip: Why Set exFAT Allocation Unit Size

 exFAT is the best solution to manage large files, which is impossible with NTFS or FAT32.
-So, this brings us to the question of why set exFAT allocation unit size.
+So, this brings us to why set exFAT allocation unit size.
 Below are some of the compelling reasons to set this allocation unit size:

-- Avoid space wastage: During partition creation or format, the allocation unit size for exFAT is set to default.
+• Avoid space wastage: During partition creation or format, the allocation unit size for exFAT is set to default.
 Users who don't know the value of this setting go ahead with it while disrupting the system's space savings.
-Hence, to avoid space issues on exFAT, setting the allocation unit size is necessary.
+Hence, setting the allocation unit size is necessary to avoid space issues on exFAT.

-After learning about the quick reasons to set allocation unit size for exFAT, let us move ahead with the ideal recommended size.
+After learning the quick reasons to set allocation unit size for exFAT, let us proceed with the ideal recommended size.

 Conclusion